EstebanCardoso44/HACKATHON/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This hackathon project involves developing a graphical interface for creating a VPN account.
+This hackathon project involves developing a graphical interface to create VPN accounts.
 The interface allows users to easily set up a VPN connection, specifying IP whitelist configurations to connect and access designated resources.